 6. Turnaround time

 Each project has its nuances.
 Discuss the priorities with your service provider and set timelines to retrieve, index, organize and summarize records.
-Work with service providers who can provide you visibility to the process and provide a clear status of the inventory at each stage of the process cycle.
+Work with service providers who can provide you visibility to the process and provide a clear status at each stage of the process cycle.

 Outsourcing Medical Records Retrieval can boost your success rate and increase the number of cases you can deal with.